qiuwenbaike/Write/README.md

 _MediaWiki skin for WikiSkripta.eu._

-The Medik skin is a simple Bootstrap-based skin originally created for [WikiSkripta](https://www.wikiskripta.eu).
+The Medik skin is a simple skin based on Bootstrap 4 originally created for [WikiSkripta](https://www.wikiskripta.eu).

 ![Medik](assets/medik.png)